What is Dental Bonding?

-Q: How do I care for my bonding treatments?
+How do I care for my bonding treatments?

 Bonded teeth should be cared for exactly as you would your other teeth with regular brushing, flossing, and cleanings and check-ups.
 The one difference, however, is that you need to avoid eating sticky or very hard foods, as they can break or crack the bonds.

-Q: How long will my bonding treatments last?
+How long does tooth bonding last?

 Bonds typically last anywhere from three to 15 years.
 Longevity depends largely on your oral habits.
 Not brushing and flossing daily can cause decay that weakens the teeth and weakened teeth will not hold the bond as well.

 The answer depends on your current tooth health, age, and oral hygiene habits.
 The best way to find out would be to book an appointment with Dr. Barney.
 Together you can decide whether bonding is right for you, and how to proceed with treatments.

 Schedule a consultation